nimblenitin/Creating-ReplicaSets-with-Deployment-K8/README.md

 # Creating-ReplicaSets-with-Deployment-K8
 A Deployment is a higher-level concept that manages ReplicaSets and provides declarative updates to Pods along with a lot of other useful features

-## Simple example to create Pod in Declarative method with YAML
+Simple example to create ReplicaSets with Deployment in Declarative method with YAML Steps followed-
-Steps followed-

 *As Root*
 ```